 The spa offers a wide selection of treatments from massages to body wraps, facials to reflexology.
 One of these days I must try the Havasupai Falls Rejuvenation.
 During the 2-hour treatment, the therapist starts with a body scrub before you sink into a tub of warm water.
 That is followed by a hot stone massage.
 After that, the therapist cocoons you in a body wrap while streaming warm oil over your forehead.
 The treatment ends with a scalp massage.
 It sounds like my idea of perfection.

 There is something happening at Fairmont Scottsdale Princess all the time.
 In summer, you can watch dine-in movies at the South Pool on weekends or join the Techno Glo Pool Party on weekends during summer.
 The family-friendly East Pool also offers summer weekend movies.
 Of course, the 200-foot twisting water slides are a big hit at the Sonoran Splash pool.
-You can rent cabanas there and at the South Pool and kick back in your private space with TV, lounge chairs, fan, fridge, fresh fruit plate, bottled water and Gatorade.
+You can rent cabanas there and at the South Pool and kick back in your private space with TV, lounge chairs, fan, fridge, fresh fruit plate, bottled water, and Gatorade.
 You can catch a fireworks show every Saturday night each summer as well.
-There are special summer events at the resort for Memorial Day, Fourth of July and Labor Day.
+There are special summer events at the resort for Memorial Day, Fourth of July, and Labor Day.

 I believe my favorite time of year at Fairmont Scottsdale Princess is the holidays.
 Beginning about Thanksgiving each year and going through the month of December, the resort is decked out in its holiday best.
-There's a massive tree with thousands of lights that plays carols, additional trees on Hacienda patio and in the lobby, strolling carolers, a train that takes you for a casual ride through the resort to see the thousands of twinkling lights adorning every tree and cactus as well as figures set up in the lagoons.
+There's a massive tree with thousands of lights that play carols, additional trees on Hacienda patio and in the lobby, strolling carolers, a train that takes you for a casual ride through the resort to see the thousands of twinkling lights adorning every tree and cactus as well as figures set up in the lagoons.
 New in 2012, the resort also has a skating rink set up during the month, so you'll be able to don ice skates and whisk around the rink under the Arizona sky.

 The Fairmont Scottsdale Princess is a unique combination of casual and elegant.
 You'll not want for anything when you stay and the staff is always professional but quick to share a smile and offer to help.
-It's a place where you can go to relax, have a romantic rendezvous or take the entire family for a fun outing.
+It's a place where you can go to relax, have a romantic rendezvous, or take the entire family for a fun outing.
 I'm already counting the days until it's holiday season at the Princess.

 - 649 Rooms including 69 Fairmont Gold rooms and suites